OlgaStrelk/mesto-react/README.md

 ### Review

-* The application is implemented using three languages: HTML, CSS and ReactJS.
+* The application is created with HTML, CSS and ReactJS.
 * Semantic layout
 * Responsive layout
 * File structure organized by BEM